mk12/mini-pinions/notes.md

 I spent a while puzzling over a strange bug.
 Some of the planets would randomly appear in the middle of the screen instead of coming in from the edge.
 I have the planets in an infinite list (Clojure has lazy sequences), but I was getting the right planets for drawing.
 The problem was that I had defined them out of order in the level data, and my sub galaxy function assumed that they were ordered by their x-values.

 I have finally finished implementing the planets!
 All that is left (for the planet side of things) is to tweak some values and actually make some more levels.
-I don't think I will have time to add springy platforms to the game (I'm not sure how much it would have added anyway -- it might have made it too easy, and there is already plenty going on in the game).
+I don't think I will have time to add springy platforms to the game (I'm not sure how much it would have added anyway – it might have made it too easy, and there is already plenty going on in the game).
 I will spend my remaining time implementing scores, maybe power-ups, and polishing everything in general.
 Also, I will need to make at least five or eight solid levels.
 It doesn't look like I'll have time to add an interactive level editor.
 I am really happy with what I have accomplished so far, though.

 ## Home stretch

 **[30 Oct.
+2013]**
+I spent a lot of time today working on planet collision and the score mechanism.
+I've added any last-minute features that I could, and then started tying up the loose ends.
+At 9:00 p.m.
+I stopped working on the code and started working on the data to drive the game: the levels.

+## Reflection

+**[31 Oct.
 2013]**
 Something.